Families Shelter In Tents As Rescuers Seek People Cut Off By Taiwan Quake - UrduPoint

 Massive rocks blocked road tunnels, while uprooted trees could be seen on the cliffs by the highway still shrouded with clouds of dust.

-The quake killed at least 10 people and injured more than 1,060, although authorities did not specify how seriously.
+The quake killed at least 10 people and injured nearly 1,100, although authorities did not specify how seriously.

 In Hualien's main city, workers poured concrete at the base of the glass-fronted Uranus building -- so badly damaged it now tilts at a 45-degree angle.